Four or More? Practice Tips for Transactions Involving Cannabis Properties #534

 It has now been over two years since Canada moved to legally regulate the production and sale of cannabis for recreational use.
 While households can legally have up to four cannabis plants each, with exceptions made for those who have a license to grow medical cannabis, questions remain about the duties of real estate agents in transactions involving properties where cannabis is or was grown.
-As the cliché goes, the answer to most of these questions is: “It depends.”
-However, there are steps buyers’ and sellers’ agents can take to minimize risks for their clients in such transactions.
+As the clich? goes, the answer to most of these questions is: "It depends."
+However, there are steps buyers' and sellers' agents can take to minimize risks for their clients in such transactions.

 Two cases decided by the BC Supreme Court in 2019 illustrate potential pitfalls when dealing with properties where cannabis was grown.

 In Owen-Jones v.
 Vasir, 2019 BCSC 2002, the buyer attempted, unsuccessfully, to avoid the consequences of his own failure to complete the purchase of a home in Delta.1 When the seller sued, the unrepresented buyer argued that there had been an undisclosed cannabis grow operation at the home, and he was therefore entitled to the return of his deposit.
 The buyer also counterclaimed against the seller's real estate agent, alleging non-disclosure of the grow op.

 The Court found that the seller's agent had disclosed verbally to the buyer that there had been an incident involving damage caused to the home by a tenant, allegedly connected with a cannabis grow op, some eight years earlier.
 The Court found this was not a representation made by the seller's agent and was instead simply a statement of the seller, conveyed through the agent.
 There was nothing false or misleading about the statement.
 In the result, the seller was entitled to keep the deposit and consequential damages, and the buyer's claim against the seller's agent was dismissed.